Should CBD Be Cloudy?

 We can't even speak for all the bogus products coming out of China.

-That's why we only source from Colorado organically grown industrial hemp with the cleanest CO2 extraction method.
+That's why we only source from Colorado or Kentucky for organically grown industrial hemp with the cleanest CO2 extraction method.

 We then 3rd party test to be free of: